d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 net(x)
 ```

 This seems almost too good to be true: simply designate a block to be `HybridSequential`, write the same code as before and invoke `hybridize`.
 Once this happens the network is optimized (we will benchmark the performance below).
-Unfortunately this doesn't work magically for every layer.
+Unfortunately this does not work magically for every layer.
 That said, the blocks provided by Gluon are by default subclasses of `HybridBlock` and thus hybridizable.
 A layer will not be optimized if it inherits from the `Block` instead.

 ### Acceleration by Hybridization

 To demonstrate the performance improvement gained by compilation we compare the time needed to evaluate `net(x)` before and after hybridization.
-Let's define a function to measure this time first.
+Let us define a function to measure this time first.
 It will come handy throughout the chapter as we set out to measure (and improve) performance.

 ```{.python .input}
 # Saved in the d2l package for later use